CYCLE UP! Sustainable Residency Programme

 Accessibility

-The CYCLE UP! project may cover additional financial support for artists whose disabilities affect their ability to carry out a residency programme.
-Applicants are invited to indicate such disabilities and special needs in the application form.
-The CYCLE UP! team will contact the applicants individually to understand the support required, based on personal need.
-Supporting documents will be requested at the application or reporting stage.
+The CYCLE UP! project may offer additional financial support for artists whose disabilities may impact their ability to participate fully in a residency program.
+Applicants are encouraged to indicate any disabilities or specific needs in their application form.
+The CYCLE UP! team will reach out to each applicant individually to discuss the support needed based on their personal circumstances.
+Documentation to support these needs may be requested at the application or reporting stage.

 How to apply?